-- Sap is boiled in a sugar house which is also known as a sugar shack, sugar shanty or a cabane à sucre.
+- The sap is boiled in a sugar house which is also known as a sugar shack, sugar shanty, or a cabane à sucre.

-Up until the 1930s the United States led in maple syrup production, now Canada is the world’s largest maple syrup producer.
+- Up until the 1930s, the United States led in maple syrup production.
+Now, Canada produces the most maple syrup.

 - Vermont is the largest producer of maple syrup in the United States.